godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Creating the other two weapons
 ------------------------------

-Now that we all of the code we'll need for the pistol, let's add the code for the rifle and knife next.
+Now that we have all of the code we'll need for the pistol, let's add the code for the rifle and knife next.

 Select ``Rifle_Point`` (``Player`` -> ``Rotation_Helper`` -> ``Gun_Fire_Points`` -> ``Rifle_Point``) and create a new script called ``Weapon_Rifle.gd``,
 then add the following: